 There is support for client ID and authentication, but this is presently transmitted over an unencrypted connection, so please do not use the same password for other services.

-The maximal length of a MQTT messages for WLED is 1024 bytes.
+The maximum length of an MQTT message for WLED is only limited by free RAM.